-This course is designed to provide doctoral students with a solid understanding of research designs that are commonly used for the implementation of experimental and quasi-experimental research studies in the behavioral and social sciences.
-The course will cover examples from the field, as well as examples conducted by faculty in the department.
-The course provides students with the fundamental language, concepts, and constructs associated with the scientific experimental approach as well as instruction in the design and implementation of health promotion research studies.
-Examples of appropriate applications are critical to this course and will be provided by the instructor, as well as relevant BSHES faculty.
+This course is designed to provide doctoral students with a solid understanding of research designs that are commonly used for the implementation of etiological and experimental research studies in the behavioral and social sciences.
+The course will cover examples from the field, as well examples conducted by faculty in the department.
+The course provides students with the fundamental language, concepts, and constructs associated with the scientific approach as well as instruction in the design and implementation of health promotion research studies.
+Examples of appropriate applications are critical to this course and will be provided by the instructor, as well as relevant BSHE faculty.
 This course is intended to complement other required courses in theory, intervention development, epidemiology and advanced statistical analysis.
+This course meets one time per week, and students are expected to attend each class.
+Assigned readings serve to augment the classes.
+Therefore, students are expected to complete readings before the class for which they are scheduled.
+Classes consist of example-based didactic lecture and student-led problem solving and discussion.

-BSHES 712 (1) Grant Writing
+BSHES 712 (1) Grant Writing and Research Ethics